akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise1.md

    ![](images/azureclisign.png)

-2.Select the **Bash** in the cloud shell window.
+2.Select **Bash** in the cloud shell window.

 3.Select **Show advance settings**.

   <kbd> ![](images/linux3.png) </kbd>

 4.In this step, You'll create a storage account for **Cloud Shell**.
 Please provide a unique name for **Storage Account**, **File share**, select the **Cloud Shell region** as **East US** and then click on **Create Storage**.
-Please note that you've to choose an existing resource group named **linux-empty-XXXX** to create this Since the lab environment doesn't allow you to create new resource groups.
+Please note that you've to choose an existing resource group named **linux-empty-XXXX** to create this since the lab environment doesn't allow you to create new resource groups.

    ![](images/newstorage.png)

 5.Once your cloud shell is ready, run **ssh-keygen -t rsa -b 2048** command to generate the ssh key.

-6.You will be prompted to enter a file in which to save the key pair.
-Just press Enter to save in the default location i.e **/home/odl_user/.ssh/id_rsa**.
+6.You will be prompted to enter a file name to save the key pair.
+Just press Enter to save with default settings i.e **/home/odl_user/.ssh/id_rsa**.

-7.You will be asked to enter a passphrase.
-You can type a passphrase for your SSH key or press Enter twice to continue without a passphrase.
+7.You will be asked to enter a passphrase to secure the ssh keys, Please press **enter** twice to continue without a passphrase.

    ![](images/newssh.png)

 8.You'll be using the public key while creating the virtual machines, run  **cat /home/odl_user/.ssh/id_rsa.pub** command to view your public key.
 Please copy the entire content of the public key and save in a notepad file for further reference.

 ### 1.2 Create the Ubuntu VM from Azure Portal
-In this exercise, You'll be creating a Ubuntu Virtual machine using Azure Portal.
-Let's get started
+In this exercise, You'll be creating an **Ubuntu** virtual machine using Azure Portal.
+Let's get started.

 1.Click on the **Create a resource** in the upper left corner of the Azure portal and select the  **Ubuntu Server 18.04 LTS**.